 Standard genetic testing is a type of testing that searches for specific genes.
 For example, a test may look for BRCA1 and BRCA2 genes, which are linked with a higher risk of breast and ovarian cancer.
 The results from standard genetic test may prompt preventive or risk reduction steps.
 These include:

 More frequent cancer screening

 Pharmacogenomics is a type of genetic testing.
 It looks for small variations within genes.
 These variations may affect whether genes activate or deactivate specific drugs.
 Test results help the doctor choose the safest and most effective drug and dose.

 Pharmacogenomics is constantly changing.
 Researchers continue to identify gene variations that affect how a drug works.
 As personalized medicine grows, testing for gene variations may become more common.

 Why drugs work differently in different people

 Some people may have slower enzymes.
-As a result, high levels of the drug remain in the body for a long time.
-This means that the person may have more side effects from the drug.
+As a result, high levels of the drug may remain in their bodies for a long time.
+This means that they may have more side effects from the drug.

-- A person’s lifestyle habits, such as smoking and drinking alcohol
+Lifestyle habits, such as smoking and drinking alcohol